-With the average rent across Canada at around $1,800/month as of October 2021, a 1.6% increase over the previous year (1), more tenants are having a hard time finding an apartment they can afford while more rental property owners are having a hard time finding long term reliable renters.
+With the average rent across Canada at around $1,800/month as of October 2021, a 1.6% increase over the previous year (1), more tenants are having a hard time finding an apartment they can afford.
+For those thinking about becoming a landlord in Ontario, be aware of the potential difficulties finding long term reliable renters.

 During the best and worst of times, landlord insurance can be a stabilizing factor in the strength and longevity of a property owner’s financial health.

 WHAT IS LANDLORD INSURANCE?

 Landlord insurance is something anyone who rents out a property they own should have.

 This includes a rental home, apartment building or commercial property.
 Landlord insurance is meant to help protect a building owner’s investment property from financial loss.

 A landlord insurance policy will cover the physical building itself from damage caused by things like fire, vandalism, wind and lightning.